farzeen-ali/farzeen-ali/README.md

 📚 As a Program Manager & Faculty Member @ Denning, I mentor and guide students from the University of London & University of Greenwich, helping them bridge the gap between academia and industry with practical, real-world knowledge.

-🎥 Beyond engineering and teaching, I’m the creator of<a href='https://www.youtube.com/@TheTechzeen' target='_blank'> The Techzeen</a> 🎥 – a growing YouTube channel offering beginner-friendly programming tutorials in Urdu/Hindi.
+🎥 Beyond engineering and teaching, I’m the creator of<a href='https://www.youtube.com/@TheTechzeen'> The Techzeen</a> 🎥 – a growing YouTube channel offering beginner-friendly programming tutorials in Urdu/Hindi.
 My mission is to empower students, professionals, and tech enthusiasts to level up their coding and career skills with ease.

 </div>